You Should Totally Be Putting This in Your Pie Crust (Hint: It’s Vodka)

 What makes a tough pie crust?

 Gluten is a protein that’s formed when water is mixed with wheat flour (other types of flour are a different story!).
 These are two of the main ingredients in pie crust—the others being fat and perhaps sugar or salt.
 Gluten makes the dough elastic and gives it strength, but if the dough is overworked, too much gluten will form and the resulting crust will be anything but tender.
+But that doesn’t mean a gluten-free pie crust won’t be delicious.
 On the flip side, dough that’s not worked enough will be difficult to transfer to the pie plate and may lose its shape during baking.
 We want a happy medium!

 Vodka to the rescue